InYuusha/chat_app/README.md

 # chat_app

-A Realtime Chat App that lets You chat to someone who is on the same url This is a demo of socket.io
+A Realtime Chat App that lets You chat to someone who is on the same url.
+This is a demo of socket.io.
 I have not worked much on the UI

 tools/teachnology